 The SRV\SNAPSHOT\ARRAY packet is returned to the client by the server in an SMB2 IOCTL Response for the FSCTL\SRV\ENUMERATE\SNAPSHOTS request, as specified in section 3.3.5.15.1.
 This packet MUST contain all the revision time-stamps that are associated with the Tree Connect share in which the open resides, provided that the buffer size required is less than or equal to the maximum output buffer size received in the SMB2 IOCTL request.
-This SRV\SNAPSHOT\ARRAY is placed in the Buffer field in the SMB2 IOCTL Response,<a href="mailto:sex-super-sex-supe

-MUST be updated to describe the buffer as specified in section 2.2.32.
+This SRV\SNAPSHOT\ARRAY is placed in the Buffer field in the SMB2 IOCTL Response,<61> and the OutputOffset and OutputCount fields MUST be updated to describe the buffer as specified in section 2.2.32.
 This packet consists of the following: